sunyw/SimpleGsonRequest/README.md

 #### What is Sgr
 The full name is simple gson request.
 It's implement Volley request like builder pattern.
-Sgr auto set every request's tag.
-And it will auto cancel the request which set tag when the activity onDestory().
+Sgr auto set every request's tag and will auto cancel the request which set tag when the activity onDestory().

 ## Features